Prevention, Health & Wellness

 All students are expected to adhere to all policies related to COVID-19 at all times: while on campus, while in off-campus housing, and when off campus in the community.
-In turn, Bates will strive to offer our campus community members clean and hygienic spaces — including dining, athletic, academic, arts, and residential — throughout campus.
+In turn, Bates will strive to offer our campus community members clean, hygienic, and ventilated spaces — including dining, athletic, academic, arts, and residential — throughout campus.

 These policies are subject to change as the local and global situations evolve and as public health guidance is updated.
 Updates will be emailed to students and families as soon as they are available.

 If you have questions about the key student policy mandates for 2020–21 related to COVID-19, email firstname.lastname@example.org.

 Universal Face Covering